invincible224/buriburizaeamon/exp2_flutter/README.md

 ├── pubspec.yaml             # Project configuration
 ├── README.md                # Project guide
 ├── test/                    # Test files (if any)
-└── ...
+└── ...                      # Other platform folders and configs

-Just do the above folder structure